alberthun/legacy-sense-docs/guides/002-sdks/003-indoor-positioning.md

 ---
+title: Indoor Positioning in Reach
-draft: Indoor Positioning
+description: "Using Indoor Positioning capabilities"
 ---

-Sixgill provides indoor positioning capabilities with its Reach SDK.
-The currently supported integrations are IndoorAtlas and
+Reach provides indoor positioning capabilities as part of the the SDK by partnering with experienced indoor navigation providers such as [IndoorAtlas](https://www.indooratlas.com/) and [Phunware](http://phunware.com/).

-IndoorAtlas
+Indoor positioning requires beaconing, preparing the indoor venue, configuring beacons, and fingerprinting the space.
+A signed POC for indoor positioning is required to advise or assist clients in completing these tasks.